jameysharp/corrode/src/Language/Rust/Corrode/C.md

         Just obj -> do
 ```

-If the intializer provided is another initializer list, then the
+If the initializer provided is another initializer list, then the
-intializer has to be for the current object.
-If it is just an intializer
+initializer has to be for the current object.
+If it is just an initializer
 expression, however, we need to explore all the different possibilities
 for the actual current object (which we do with the list monad).
 This
 turns out to be efficient since only one of these intializers will be